 Last, I noted from the account books of the Theresian Carmelite that the order lent massively to merchant companies such as the Royal Co. of Trade of Toledo, the Co. of the Cinco Gremios, or the Co. of Buena Fe of Craftsmen & Silversmiths (Compañía de la Buena Fe de Artífices y Plateros).
 Indeed, a notable share goes to these companies, with a striking average amount lent of 201,318 reales.
 For instance, the Royal Co. of Trade of Toledo took out seven loans recorded here.
-This organisation was created in 1748 to encourage trade in the Toledo region.
-It borrowed large amounts of capital from the Theresian Carmelite Order at the time of its creation, with 520,000 reales in 1749, 1.045,000 in 1750, and 200,000 in 1751.
+This was created in 1748 to encourage trade in the Toledo region.
+It borrowed large amounts of capital from the Theresian Carmelite Order at the time of its creation, with 520,000 reales in 1749, 1,045,000 in 1750, and 200,000 in 1751.
 The General Curia pooled the capital needed by the company from no less than 19 convents scattered across Spain from Salamanca to Santiago de Compostela and Pamplona, the beatification fund, the common fund, and Doña Maria de Torres' pious memories.
 Later, the General Curia provided 202,700 reales in two loans in 1754 and 1758 to the Co. of the Cinco Gremios.
-This shows that the Theresian Carmelite three-tier system managed to pool the necessary capital from everywhere in Spain and channel it to Madrid, to finance merchant companies.
-As far as trade is concerned, ecclesiastical institutions participated in the financing of commercial activities and international trade.
-The memorandum on the reduction of the interest rate borne by the censos written around 1720 by the cathedral of Valencia for the Council of Castile bears testimony.
-The cathedral chapter wanted to protect the development of manufacturing, stating that: "[the interest rate reduction] would cause difficulties to the desired development of so many manufacturers of silk and wool, that flourish in this kingdom: via the censos, [these manufacturers] would find considerable funds".
-Later in the document, the cathedral defended the censo arguing that: "With the censos, driving capital towards lay people, and supporting trade with this money".
-For the cathedral chapter of Valencia, there is no doubt that the censo, by lending to merchants and fostering trading activities, was one of the keystones of Spanish commercial activity.
-These connections between ecclesiastical institutions and economic activities should not come as a surprise since ecclesiastical institutions and ecclesiastics could be very successful
+This shows that the Theresian Carmelite three-tier system managed to pool the necessary capital from everywhere in Spain up to Madrid, to finance merchant companies.
+As

-Torres Sánchez (2013).
+&lt;sup>68 Torres Sánchez (2013).

-&lt;sup>74 The nineteen convents were Alba de Tormes mothers, Avila fathers, Budia fathers, Consuegra mothers, Cuerva mothers, Madrid mothers, Manzanares fathers, Medina de Rioseco mothers, Ocaña mothers, Palencia fathers and mothers, Pamplona mothers, Pastrana fathers, Salamanca fathers, Santiago de Compostela mothers, Segovia fathers, Soria mothers, Toledo fathers and Yepes mothers.
+&lt;sup>69 The 19 convents were Alba de Tormes mothers, Avila fathers, Budia fathers, Consuegra mothers, Cuerva mothers, Madrid mothers, Manzanares fathers, Medina de Rioseco mothers, Ocaña mothers, Palencia fathers and mothers, Pamplona mothers, Pastrana fathers, Salamanca fathers, Santiago de Compostela mothers, Segovia fathers, Soria mothers, Toledo fathers, and Yepes mothers.
 BN, MSS/3644, Libro de censos de los conventos de Carmelitas Descalzos.